NathanNguyen08/NathanNguyen08/README.md

 ## Hi there, I'm Nathan!

-I am currently a first-year student studying computer science at the University of California, Irvine!
+I am currently a third-year student studying computer science at the University of California, Irvine!

 I am interested in machine learning and eager to learn more about it during my time at UCI.
 I aspire to either pursue research in the field or work in the software development industry.
 In my spare time, I love playing video games, catching up on anime, and working out at the ARC.